yahoo/fili/rfc/sqlDesignDocs.md

    6. Define a `PostAggregationEvaluator` to manually perform the `PostAggregation` and type casting after the results have been collected.

-3. Define a `SqlResultSetProcessor` so that the results can be read into the Druid `GroupByQuery` style and final name mapping + type castings can be performed.
+4. Define a `SqlResultSetProcessor` so that the results can be read into the Druid `GroupByQuery` style and final name mapping + type castings can be performed.

-4. Define a `SqlPhysicalTable` which will allow for detecting SQL backed queries and additionally provide the `schemaName` and `timestampColumn` parameters for querying the table.
+5. Define a `SqlPhysicalTable` which will allow for detecting SQL backed queries and additionally provide the `schemaName` and `timestampColumn` parameters for querying the table.

-5. Define a `SqlDimensionLoader` which will perform the equivalent operations as `DruidDimensionLoader` for SQL backed datasources.
+6. Define a `SqlDimensionLoader` which will perform the equivalent operations as `DruidDimensionLoader` for SQL backed datasources.

-6. Define a `SqlRequestHandler` to detect SQL backed queries which will be added to a `SqlWorkflow`.
+7. Define a `SqlRequestHandler` to detect SQL backed queries which will be added to a `SqlWorkflow`.
 The `SqlRequestHandler` should be injected before any caching can occur because Fili shouldn't handle caching against a SQL backed datasource

+8. Create a Sample app for using a SQL backend

 ## Milestones